The Changeling Hypothesis:

 Particularly if one of the main tasks of your hero is to get them out.

 With HBP, a major flaw was revealed in my hypothesis.
-But the underlying premise turned out to have been quite sound, so consequently the theory was reworked rather than abandoned.
+But the underlying premise turned out to have still been remarkably sound, so consequently the theory was reworked rather than abandoned.

-The original iteration was kicked off when something rather interesting cropped up over on the old HP for Grownups list about six weeks before the release of Harry Potter and the Order of the Phoenix.
-The traffic on that list crowded me out after the 5th book was released, but I had posted fairly regularly up to then.
+The original iteration got kicked off when something rather interesting cropped up over on the old HP for Grownups list about six weeks before the release of Harry Potter and the Order of the Phoenix.
+The traffic on that list crowded me out after the 5th book was released, but I had posted on it fairly regularly up to then.

 A member who signed him/herself as The Admiring Skeptic made the observation that the climax of all of the first four books hinged upon a mistaken/false identity.
-It should be noted that this is a device which was conspicuously absent in the climax of OotP, and for that matter was generally absent from HBP and DHs as well, (although if it had had anything to do with the plot, the systematic deconstruction of Albus Dumbledore over the course of DHs would certainly qualify).
+It should be noted that this is a device which was conspicuously absent in the climax of OotP, and ever after, (although if it had actually had anything to do with the plot, the systematic deconstruction of Albus Dumbledore over the course of DHs would certainly qualify).
 In its place we had cases of false information, unknown motives and mysterious conspiracies.

-The Admiring Skeptic proposed that something to do with “identity” is in fact the underlying theme of the series.
+The Admiring Skeptic proposed that on the strength of that observation, something to do with “identity” is in fact the underlying theme of the series.
 S/he proposed that Rowling was steadily building up to a truly MAJOR case of mistaken/false identity as the series’s climax.
 S/he also made about an 80% convincing argument that this bombshell is emphatically not the tired old Star Wars “I am your father, Harry” retread beloved of some sectors of fanon at that time, but that Harry Potter and Tom Riddle themselves are in fact the same person.

 In its original form the theory hung upon the claim that Lord Voldemort was attempting to become immortal by wiping out both his own ending AND his beginning in order to reign thereafter as a sort of Dark God.
 To this end, at some point in the year before his fall, he brought his own infant self physically forward in time to be murdered according to some Dark ritual.
 The child!Riddle was rescued by James and Lily Potter who, adopted him and transfigured his features to resemble their own in order to conceal his identity.
 No one but Dumbledore (and eventually, Voldemort) being aware of the truth.